OpenBagTwo/head-hunter/README.md

 This package is compatible with Python 3.8 or newer and consists of four modules:

-1. `extract`, which extracts files from existing datapacks
+1. `extract`, which extracts files from existing data packs
 1. `parse`, which parses head configurations from data pack functions and `/give` commands
-1. `write`, which write the various datapack files
+1. `write`, which write the various data pack files
 1. `release`, which bundles everything up into a handy zip file

 You can grab information about the methods in each module using the